ccustodio99/iLCCD/README.md

 2. Build the frontend assets with `npm run build` (or `npm run dev` while developing).
 3. Copy `.env.example` to `.env` (see `.env` in the [Directory Structure](#directory-structure-laravel)).
 4. Run `php artisan key:generate` to create the application encryption key.
+5. (Optional) Set `APP_DEFAULT_PROFILE_PHOTO` in `.env` to override the placeholder path (`/assets/images/default-avatar.png`).
-5. Configure database settings in `.env` then run `php artisan migrate --seed` to create tables and demo data.
+6. Configure database settings in `.env` then run `php artisan migrate --seed` to create tables and demo data.
-6. Run `php artisan storage:link` so uploaded attachments are accessible.
+7. Run `php artisan storage:link` so uploaded profile photos and attachments are accessible.
-7. Start the local server using `php artisan serve` or `composer dev` for hot reloading.
+8. Start the local server using `php artisan serve` or `composer dev` for hot reloading.
-8. Execute the test suite with `php artisan test` to verify the setup.
+9. Execute the test suite with `php artisan test` to verify the setup.

 ---